Mod-Sauce/IamMusicPlayer_FIX/README.md

 # Attention

-Please not than none of us knows how to code Java
+Please note than none of us knows how to code Java